a-giuliano/audio-player/readme.md

 # Audio Player Component

-Read the [full audio player tutorial](https://anthonymgiuliano.medium.com/build-an-audio-player-component-with-stencil-fb230502a937) on Medium.
+Read the [full audio player tutorial](https://ionicframework.com/blog/building-with-stencil-audio-player-component/) on the Ionic blog.

 To run the app: